makrai/notes/scialom2004-multiling-summ.md

 * For each language, we selected an online newspaper which met the following
   1. generalist: ensuring that a broad range of topics is represented
     * minimize the risk of training topic-specific models
-  2. Having a large number of articles in their public online archive
+  2. a large number of articles in their public online archive
   3. Providing human written highlights/summaries for the articles that can be extracted from the HTML code of the web page
 * filter: all the articles shorter than 50 words or summaries shorter than 10
   * to avoid articles containing mostly audiovisual content
 * we provide recommended train/validation/test splits following a chronological
-  * from 2010 to 2018, included, for training; data for
+  * from 2010 to 2018, included, for training
   * 2019 (~10% of the dataset) for validation (up to May 2019) and
   * test (May-December 2019)
   * challeng[able], due to the possible emergence of new topics over time